 Even when you’re running on eight hours sleep, you might wake up some days feeling downright sluggish.
 The easiest way to combat those morning blues is with a morning exercise routine.
 It will increase energy and get the blood flowing, leaving you in a better state of mental and physical alertness throughout the day.

 Drinking water might not sound like much of a productivity hack, and yet you’d be surprised at how many people don’t stay hydrated throughout the day.
 Among the first things you do when waking up should be drinking a glass of water, preferably with some lemon squeezed into it.
 That glass should be the first of many.

 Don’t Skip Breakfast

 We get it–you’re busy.
 But that doesn’t mean you should skip the most important meal of the day.
 Quite the opposite in fact.
 You should be treating yourself to a hearty, healthy breakfast every morning.
 It will give you a full belly and a solid energy reserve for the day ahead of you.
 Furthermore, making breakfast is yet one more way to limit any work distractions in the morning.

 Find Your Specific Morning Routine

-Behind most successful men is a daily regiment–it keeps things structured and goal-oriented.
+Behind most successful men is a daily regimen–it keeps things structured and goal-oriented.
 Hence, you shouldn’t just be performing the routines on this list, you should be performing them with a solid degree of consistency.
-Find the regiment that suits you and keep it with it, which will prove fundamental to your productivity.
+Find the regimen that suits you and keep it with it, which will prove fundamental to your productivity.